 Many people just want those long luscious locks that we see in the movies and on TV commercials.

-That flowing hair that makes you look like a Greek god or goddess.
+That flowing hair makes you look like a Greek god or goddess.
 But sometimes, it can feel like you have been growing out your hair for the best part of a decade and you just never seem to get anywhere.

 You might have tried the rice water trick, or bathed your hair in countless deep conditioning baths, and yet it still never grows past a certain point.
 What is worse is that sometimes hair can become damaged, broken, or dead and will need cutting off.

-This obviously slows down the growing out process even more.
+This obviously slows down the growing-out process even more.
 So, why is your hair not growing?
 That’s what we are here to find out!

 Why is my hair not growing?

 Your hair growth could be stunted for a number of reasons.
-Everyone’s hair grows at different paces, and some people are just blessed with fast growing locks that never seem to get damaged.
+Everyone’s hair grows at different paces, and some people are just blessed with fast-growing locks that never seem to get damaged.
 For the rest of us, our dreams of Rapunzel-style lengths just may never be a reality.

-This is because some people have different hormones, or their age and genetics prevents the hair from growing quickly.
+This is because some people have different hormones, or their age and genetics prevent the hair from growing quickly.
 In other cases, if you are under stress, suffer from anxiety, or are taking certain medication, your hair may not grow as quickly.